 Lucille Snowden is an Environmental Manager for Knife River Corporation in Bismarck, North Dakota and serves as the North Dakota Representative for the IECA’s Mountain States Chapter

 Ross Bruno, Member At Large

-Ross is responsible for marketing, corporate development and distributor recruitment for East Coast Erosion Control.
-Relatively new to the erosion control industry, he also has a great breadth of experience in environmental sciences, agricultural and manufacturing industries and has since been active with erosion control organizations including ECTC and IECA.
+Ross is the Senior Marketing Manager with Profile Products.
+Ross has a breadth of experience in erosion control (HECP and RECP), environmental sciences, agricultural and manufacturing industries and has since been active with erosion control organizations including ECTC and IECA.
 Ross joined the Mountain States IECA board in 2019.